Data Table

 Filters in a side panel are located to the left or right of your data table, accessible through a panel that can be expanded or collapsed.

-To enhance your filtering experience, the Avonni Data Table offers dynamic picklist filters.
+The Avonni Data Table offers dynamic picklist filters to enhance your filtering experience.
 When a filter is applied to a picklist field, the filter menu automatically adjusts to show only picklist values currently used by at least one record in your data table.
 This simplifies the filtering process and prevents users from selecting irrelevant or unused options.

 To enable this feature, toggle the "Hide Picklist Empty Values" option to "On" within the Data Table's properties.